Sarah Mingings (1796-1864) and Lancelot Bird (1792- )

 North Cumberland in 1800 showing significant places in Sarah’s life: Gretna (Scotland); Great Orton; Carlisle; Thursby; Castle Carrock

 During the first part of the 19th century Cumberland had the highest illegitimacy rate in the country.
 Farmers across the country, especially those with small acreages that they worked by themselves, would often wait to marry until their future wife was pregnant; the farm needed helpers to survive and it wouldn’t do to marry and then find that you couldn’t have children.
 In Cumberland, though, it seemed that they often took things a stage further, and waited until the first child was born before marrying.
-At least four of Thomas’ daughters, including Sarah, went beyond that and had several illegitimate children, often by different fathers.
+At least four of Thomas’ daughters, including Sarah, went beyond that and had several illegitimate children (Note 1), often by different fathers.
 Were their morals different from others?
 Had the Napoleonic War made it harder to find a husband?
 Were the Mingings girls particularly attractive to men or particularly hot-headed?
 Were relationships between the children and their stepmother strained?
 Whatever the reason, it seemed that Thomas did not disapprove because he spent some years living with one of his daughters and her (illegitimate) son.

 Sarah was probably still living at home.
 With no partner to support her, and times still difficult, it would have been the sensible way to survive.
 Life in and around Carlisle continued to be very hard.
 William Farish, a weaver in Caldewgate, wrote that: